 Kevin Donnelly is Vice President for Government Affairs, with responsibility for representing the interests of the multifamily industry before Congress and federal agencies.
 Prior to joining the Council, Kevin served as a Legislative Representative for the National Association of Realtors.
 Kevin also spent over seven years on Capitol Hill as senior staff for two members of the House, first for Rep. Steve Rothman (NJ) and finally for Rep. Phil Hare (IL).
 Kevin has a wide array of public policy experience and has served in numerous capacities on a variety of political campaigns throughout his career.
 Kevin completed his undergraduate studies at Rutgers University, has done post-baccalaureate work at National Defense University, and completed his Masters in Public Management at Johns Hopkins University.

 Kimble Ratliff is Vice President of Government Affairs for NMHC.
 He is responsible for a variety of housing policy and finance-related issues including reform of Fannie Mae and Freddie Mac, HUD’s multifamily and affordable housing programs, and immigration reform.
 He joined NMHC from the Committee on Financial Services in Congress where he was a member of the Housing Subcommittee professional staff during the financial crisis and consideration of Dodd-Frank.
 He previously worked for a Dallas based private equity firm and for A.I.G. in their Global Investments Group.
 Kimble holds a BA in Public Policy from Southern Methodist University.

-Daria Dudzinski is Government Affairs Associate, assisting with the team's array of projects, communications, and PAC ventures.
-She joins the team after interning with NMHC's Government Affairs and Communications departments.
-Before this, she also gained hands-on industry experience through an internship with a D.C. residential trust.
-Daria is currently finishing up a BA degree in Public Relations and Strategic Communications at American University.
+Daria Dudzinski is Government Affairs Associate, assisting with the team's array of projects, political communications, and PAC ventures.
+She joined the team after interning with NMHC's Government Affairs and Communications departments.
+Before NMHC, she gained hands-on industry experience through an internship with a D.C. residential trust.
+Daria graduated with honors from American University.
+She holds a BA degree in Public Relations and Strategic Communications from American University.
 She holds a focus in political science and public affairs leadership strategy.